Skip to main content

 The Bachelor of Applied Science in Computer Forensics is a four-year, 120-credit program offered through the Computer Science and Cybersecurity department.
 A computer forensics degree prepares students with knowledge in computer and digital incident investigation, eDiscovery, network and mobile forensics, legal and ethical issues in computing, and computer and privacy laws.

 Bachelor of Applied Science in Computer Forensics graduates will work in computer technology and related fields in supporting companies and organizations to protect their interests or in helping law firms and legal organizations to deal with civil litigations and internal disputes/arbitrations.
-Graduates with a bachelor of science in computer security or forensics can also assist law enforcement to fight against cyber terrorism and crimes.
+Graduates with a bachelor of science in computer security or forensics can also assist local, state, and national agencies to fight against cyber terrorism and crimes.

 Student outcomes